Things To Do In Dublin

 - Address: 18 Parnell Square N, Rotunda, Dublin 1.

-If you're a great admirer of Ireland's monumental literary figures then head over to the Dublin Writers Museum at Parnell Square.
+If you're an avid admirer of Ireland's literary giants then head over to the Dublin Writers Museum at Parnell Square.
 This popular attraction pays homage to the nation's internationally celebrated wordsmiths.
 Uncover the life and works of Jonathan Swift, James Joyce, Oscar Wilde, George Bernard Shaw and many more.

 6) Visit Dublin Zoo: